PepperGo/WebTechnologies/BackEnd/Hibernate/READMe.md

 3. Table Per Subclass

 ##### (1) Hibernate Table Per Hierarchy using Annotation
+In table per hierarchy mapping, single table is required to map the whole hierarchy, an extra column (known as discriminator column) is added to identify the class.
+But nullable values are stored in the table .

 You need to use @Inheritance(strategy=InheritanceType.SINGLE_TABLE), @DiscriminatorColumn and @DiscriminatorValue annotations for mapping table per hierarchy strategy.

 Example: